azamaulanaaa/gitit/examples/compose/readme.md

 Let's break down what each part of the command does:

-- `docker run`: This is the base command to run a Docker image.
+- `nerdctl run`: This is the base command to run a Docker image.

 - `--name gitit`: Assigns the name `gitit` to your running container.
 This makes it easier to refer to and manage the container later.